Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color: Evaluation

-\paragraph{Training details.} We use the dataset splits in Section~\ref{sec:data_capture} to train and evaluate all methods outside of CCCNN~\cite{cccnn} and EXPINV~\cite{expinv}.
+{\bf{Training details.}}~We use the dataset splits in~\cref{sec:data_capture} to train and evaluate all methods outside of CCCNN~\cite{cccnn} and EXPINV~\cite{expinv}.
 As described in the original papers, CCCNN~\cite{cccnn} and EXPINV~\cite{expinv} require a larger simulated dataset, as these networks aim to learn a per-pixel mapping.
-For simulation, we measure each camera’s spectral sensitivities using CamspecV2~\cite{camspec}, illumination SPDs from our lightbox capture setup (see Section~\ref{sec:data_capture}), and 1269 reflectance SPDs from the Munsell Book of Color~\cite{munsell}.
+For simulation, we measure each camera’s spectral sensitivities using CamspecV2~\cite{camspec}, illumination SPDs from our lightbox capture setup (see ~\cref{sec:data_capture}), and 1269 reflectance SPDs from the Munsell Book of Color~\cite{munsell}.
 We then synthesize data using the image formation model described in CCCNN~\cite{cccnn} and EXPINV~\cite{expinv}.

 All MLP methods are trained for 100,000 iterations using the Adam~\cite{adam} optimizer with a learning rate of 0.001.
-Our CST-MLP is trained using the cosine loss described in Section \ref{sec:model}, while CCCNN~\cite{cccnn} and EXPINV~\cite{expinv} are trained with the recommended \(\Delta E\) loss.
+Our CST-MLP is trained using the cosine loss described in \cref{sec:model}, while CCCNN~\cite{cccnn} and EXPINV~\cite{expinv} are trained with the recommended \(\Delta E\) loss.

-\paragraph{Noise augmentation.} When queried with out-of-domain chromaticities not seen in our training set, our 2D CST-MLP can sometimes fail to generalize.
-We fix this issue by adding Gaussian noise to input chromaticity coordinates at training time~\cite{ling2025stochastic}, allowing models to observe chromaticities that may be out of distribution.
+{\bf{Noise augmentation.}} When queried with out-of-domain chromaticities not seen in our training set, our 2D CST-MLP can sometimes fail to generalize.
+As illustrated in ~\cref{fig:precon_plot}, the training distribution doesn't contain all in-the-wild illuminants.
+We address this issue by adding Gaussian noise to the input chromaticity coordinates during training~\cite {ling2025stochastic}, enabling models to observe chromaticities that may be out of the training distribution.
 For CST-MLP, we add noise with standard deviation $\sigma_0 = 0.05$ to the normalized input coordinates for all training iterations.
-We show the positive effects of this augmentation in our ablation study (Table~\ref{tab:ablation}).
-Finally, we exclude this augmentation for direct-prediction MLP baselines (EXPINV~\cite{expinv}, CCCNN~\cite{cccnn}) as it can degrade their performance (see Supplementary Section~\ref{sec:supp_model_abation}).
+We show the positive effects of this augmentation in our ablation study (\cref{tab:ablation}).
+Finally, we exclude this augmentation for direct-prediction MLP baselines (EXPINV~\cite{expinv}, CCCNN~\cite{cccnn}) as it can degrade their performance (see Supplementary \cref*{sec:supp_model_abation}).

-\paragraph{Metrics.} For evaluation, we utilize angular error following previous work~\cite{Hakki_CVPR18}.
+{\bf{Metrics.}}~For evaluation, we utilize angular error following previous work~\cite{Hakki_CVPR18}.
 We also compare \(\Delta E_{2000}\) after applying a uniform scaling to all colors to match the Y channel of the third gray patch (bottom row of color chart).
 Finally, we report model parameter sizes (in KB) and inference costs (in MACs) when applied to a $1080 \times 720$ image.